Registrationwala

 Health and education cess are calculated at 4% of the income tax and surcharge.

-Minimum tax to be paid
+Minimum tax to be paid.

-Private Limited Company
+2. Private Limited Company

 A company is a separate legal entity from its director and members from the start.
-It’s the most popular business entity in India.
-The tax model divides companies into two types: Foreign and Domestic
+It’s the most popular business entity in India and is often the first choice for those who want greater access to funding options and limited liability protection.

 Tax Rate